 Specifically, the fund earmarks the following for graduate students:

 Both new and continuing students are eligible for these fellowships each year, with awards based on each student’s academic record and competitive standing.
 A fellowship can be granted to an individual for a total of four years.
 New student awards are $5,000, and continuing student awards are up to $2,500.
 All continuing graduate students must submit a financial support application form (downloadable from Graduate Handbook and Forms) to be considered for the fellowship for the next academic year.
 Incoming students are automatically considered for these awards if they applied by 1 Dec.

 The Mary Jo Read Travel Scholarship competition is open to graduate students in the UW-Milwaukee Geography master’s or doctoral programs.

 Awards are made in two categories:

 - Category 1 – Travel support for professional development experiences, such as presentation of a paper at a major academic conference; or

-- Category 2 – Travel support for course-related research field experiences.
+- Category 2 – Travel support for course-related research field experiences including dissertation field research.